srivishnusatwik15/Food-Delivery-Time-Predication/README.md

 To get started with this project, you can follow these steps:

 1. Clone the repository: `git clone <repository_url>`
-2. Install the required dependencies: `pip install numpy pandas matplotlib seaborn plotly scikit-learn xgboost`
+2. Install the required dependencies: `pip install numpy pandas matplotlib seaborn plotly scikit-learn `
 3. Run the code in a Python environment: `python food_delivery_analysis.py`

 ## Description